Justice Hotel at 6018North

 While Hotel programming paused, the work of the curatorial cooperative continued.
 During the pandemic lockdown, Wisdom Baty, Ciera McKissick, Caroline K. Ng, SY, and Ji Yang created Windows to the World an outdoor, street-facing exhibition to advance collective solutions to systemic problems.
 The curators are now working with TRAP HOUSE CHICAGO and other Southside organizations to develop programming in the Chatham, Greater Grand Crossing, and South Shore neighborhoods.

-For the 2019 Architecture Biennial, Justice Hotel at 6018North featured a site specific installation by Lucas Murgida, a reading room by Read/Write Library, and a pop-up shop by TRAP HOUSE CHICAGO.
-Many works from previous works and installations at 6018North remained on view in the Justice Hotel bedrooms.
+For the 2019 Architecture Biennial, Justice Hotel at 6018North featured a site specific installation by Lucas Murgida (pictured here), a reading room by Read/Write Library, and a pop-up shop by TRAP HOUSE CHICAGO.
+Many works from previous collaborations and installations at 6018North remained on view in the Justice Hotel bedrooms.

 Programming throughout the Biennial included contributions by: